psyao/filament-icon-picker/README.md

 By default, [Filament](https://filamentphp.com/docs/4.x/styling/icons) adds heroicons out of the box.
 You can easily add more icon sets by registering them with Blade Icons.

+Notes:

+- The 'IconPicker' overrides the 'ModalTableSelect' field from Filament.
+- Only use methods provided by this package (via the `IconPicker` field).
+Using the default `ModalTableSelect` methods may break selection behavior, styling, or live preview functionality.

 ## Features

 - Icon picker modal with searchable table of icons.